 Grand Duke Dmitry Pavlovich introduced Chanel to the former governor of the Crimea – Count Sergei Kutuzov.
 In 1922 he became Chanel’s private secretary and until 1933 headed her salons.
 In 1934 Kutuzov was appointed as director of the Couture House – 31 rue Cambon.

 Mademoiselle Chanel met with the sister of her beloved Grand Duke Dimitry – Grand Duchess Maria Pavlovna.
 If not a revolution Maria would become queen of Sweden.
-The Duchess opened in Paris her own embroidery studio KITMIR.
+The Duchess opened her own embroidery studio KITMIR in Paris.
 Chanel signed a contract with her.
 Coco extended exclusive contract until 1928, even after the break-up with Dmitry in 1922.